xflynx25/arduino-lmic-EU433support/README.md

 ### PDF/Word Documentation

-The `doc` directory contains [LMIC-v4.0.0.pdf](doc/LMIC-v4.0.0.pdf), which documents the library APIs and use.
+The `doc` directory contains [LMIC-v4.1.0.pdf](doc/LMIC-v4.1.0.pdf), which documents the library APIs and use.
 It's based on the original IBM documentation, but has been adapted for this version of the library.
-However, as this library is used for more than Arduino, that document is supplemented by practical details in this document.
+However, as this library is used for more than Arduino, that document is supplemented by Arduino-specific details in this document.

 ### Adding Regions